cesareferrari/newsletter/react/20191004-styled-components.md

 `
 ```

-This is saying: if we have props.primary passed into this component, then add that extra css.
+This is saying: if we have `props.primary` passed into this component, then change the background color.

-To make this work, we need to pull in css, which is a function exported from styled-components, so we need to have this import directive at the top of our file:
+To make this work, we need to pull in the `css` function, which is made available from `styled-components`, so we need to have this import directive at the top of our file:

 ```
 import styled, { css } from 'styled-components';
 ```

-With Styled Components you can also use SASS syntax and nest the elements:
+With Styled Components you can also use `SASS` syntax and nest the elements:

 ```
 &:hover {